-Going forward, the Company expects to continue to experience some short to medium-term negative impacts from the COVID-19 pandemic, including continued supply and staff shortages for certain Investees, a reduction in demand for certain Investees' products and services, mandated social distancing and quarantines, impacts of declared states of emergency, public health emergencies and similar declarations, increased governmental regulations, capital markets volatility, a reduction in available financing for the Company and the Investees, and an elevated cost of capital.
+Going forward, the Company expects to continue to experience some short to medium-term negative impacts from the COVID-19 pandemic, including the potential for continued supply and staff shortages for certain Investees, a reduction in demand for certain Investees' products and services, mandated social distancing and quarantines, impacts of declared states of emergency, public health emergencies and similar declarations, increased governmental regulations, capital markets volatility, a reduction in available financing for the Company and the Investees, and an elevated cost of capital.
 As a result of the outbreak of the COVID-19 pandemic, regulatory developments, challenges affecting certain companies in the cannabis industry, and other general economic factors that may have an adverse impact on certain Investees, the contracts of certain Investees, including contracts with the Company, may be renegotiated or terminated.

 At this time, it is impossible to predict the effect and overall impact of the COVID-19 pandemic on the operations, liquidity, and financial results of the Company or any of the Investees due to uncertainties relating to the ultimate geographic spread of the virus, the severity of the disease, the duration of the outbreak, containment and treatment of COVID-19, and the length of the travel restrictions and business closures that have been or may be imposed by government authorities.
-However, the impact of the COVID-19 pandemic has, and will likely continue to, adversely affect global economies and financial markets, resulting in an economic downturn that could have a material adverse effect on the business, financial condition, operating results, and cash flows of the Company and the Investees.
+However, the COVID-19 pandemic has had, and may continue to have, an adverse effect on global economies and financial markets, which may result in an economic downturn that could have a material adverse effect on the business, financial condition, operating results, and cash flows of the Company and the Investees.
 Please refer to "Risks and Uncertainties" herein for additional details.